Vincent Gallo: Public reception

 Gallo's acting performances have received generally positive reviews from film critics.
 Nathan Rabin of The A.V.
 Club praised Gallo's performance in Freeway II: Confessions of a Trickbaby as "ever-eccentric" and "profound".
 Film critic Roger Ebert frequently praised Gallo's performances, including those in The Brown Bunny (2004), Tetro (2009), Essential Killing (2010), and 2 Days in New York (2012).
 Gallo's performance in Shut In (2022) was singled out and praised by Cath Clarke of The Guardian and John Semley of The New Republic, who gave the film itself negative reviews.

-Gallo's directional work has received more polarized reception from critics.
+Gallo's directorial work has received more polarized reception from critics.
 Buffalo '66 (1998) received generally positive reviews from critics, and was praised by Ebert, Elvis Mitchell, and Andrew Johnston.
 Conversely, The Brown Bunny (2004) received mixed reviews.
 Ebert described the initial 119-minute festival cut of the film as the worst film in the history of Cannes, though later praised the 93-minute cut of the film, awarding it 3/4 stars.
 Moria McDonald of The Seattle Times gave the film a negative review, calling it a "self-indulgent and seemingly endless road movie".
 Manohla Dargis gave the film a mixed review, describing it as "Neither an atrocity nor a revelation".
 Promises Written in Water (2010) received mostly negative reviews, including from Leslie Felperin of Variety, Deborah Young of The Hollywood Reporter, and Xan Brooks of The Guardian.
 It received a mixed review from Scott Tobias of The A.V.
 Club, and a positive one from Truls Lie of Modern Times Review.

 In 2010, Empire listed Buffalo '66 (1998) as the 36th-greatest independent film ever made, calling it a "mini masterpiece".
 French cinema magazine Les Cahiers du Cinéma voted The Brown Bunny (2004) one of the ten best films of the year; while The Daily Telegraph listed it as one of the 100 "defining" films of the decade.
 Film Comment also included it among the best unreleased films of 2003, ranking it 14th.

 The Brown Bunny (2004) has been praised by Josh Safdie, and Claire Denis.
 Promises Written in Water (2010) was hailed as one of the greatest films of the decade by cinematographer Sean Price Williams.
 Actor Robert Pattinson has also cited Gallo's performance in Arizona Dream (1993) as influential on his career.